 Conceived in the 1850s by Prince Albert, husband of Queen Victoria, South Kensington was planned as a major cultural centre.
 Bringing together institutions of learning, artistic excellence, scientific endevour and cultural celebration, 'Albertopolis' was for everyone.
 Today the area attracts tens of millions of visitors every year from across the globe.

-For more than 120 years the RCM has stood proudly opposite the iconic Royal Albert Hall and backed on to some of the finest centres of scientific excellence, now combined to form Imperial College London.
+For 140 years, the RCM has stood proudly opposite the iconic Royal Albert Hall and backed on to some of the finest centres of scientific excellence, now combined to form Imperial College London.
 The RCM's unique position has fostered remarkable partnerships and is testament to Prince Albert's original vision.
 As South Kensington has continued to grow it has remained a shining example of the arts and sciences working shoulder-to-shoulder for the common good.

 Exhibition Road is home to South Kensington's world-class museums

 The Royal Albert Hall, directly opposite the RCM

 RCM students opening the Science Museum's Maths Gallery © Jody Kingzett

 Hyde Park, one of London's largest and most popular green spaces

 The spectacular entrance hall of the Natural History Museum

 Imperial College is a world-renowned centre for scientific research and a close partner of the RCM's